Coupled pattern learner: Candidate ranking

 CPL ranks candidate instances using the number of promoted patterns that they co-occur with so that candidates that occur with more patterns are ranked higher.
 Patterns are ranked using an estimate of the precision of each pattern.

 Candidate promotion

 CPL ranks the candidates according to their assessment scores and promotes at most 100 instances and 5 patterns for each predicate.
 Instances and patterns are only promoted if they co-occur with at least two promoted patterns or instances, respectively.

 Meta-Bootstrap Learner

-Meta-Bootstrap Learner (MBL) was also proposed by the authors of CPL in.
+Meta-Bootstrap Learner (MBL) was also proposed by the authors of CPL.
 Meta-Bootstrap learner couples the training of multiple extraction techniques with a multi-view constraint, which requires the extractors to agree.
 It makes addition of coupling constraints on top of existing extraction algorithms, while treating them as black boxes, feasible.
 MBL assumes that the errors made by different extraction techniques are independent.
 Following is a quick summary of MBL.